Corruption in Mexico: Calderón administration

-To redact the negative products of militia employment, Calderón changed his policy strategy to one of reconstruction – rebuilding the Federal Police to have an increase in technical and operational activities, to have more comprehensive offices and departments, and to have a more selective personnel recruitment process.
+To mitigate the negative consequences of militia employment, Calderón changed his policy strategy to one of reconstruction – rebuilding the Federal Police to have an increase in technical and operational activities, to have more comprehensive offices and departments, and to have a more selective personnel recruitment process.
 These measures reduced some of the corruption that had been embedded under his administration, but still left many realms of Mexico in the clutches of institutional corruption.

 Peña Nieto administration

 Following Calderón's administration, the PRI returned to power under President Enrique Peña Nieto.
 Although new hopes for a more safe and secure Mexico accompanied the change in office, residual problems from the previous administrations continued to pervade the country.
 TCO violence remained high, local clientelism persisted, and the drug market continued to be profitable.
 With these issues still highly prominent and supported by corruption, the administration struggled to establish legitimacy and accountability within the councils of governance.

-These issues of legitimacy became even more defined in 2014, when Peña Nieto became entangled in numerous corruption scandals.
+These issues of legitimacy became even more defined in 2014 when Peña Nieto became entangled in numerous corruption scandals.
 In the most prominent and controversial case, Peña Nieto, his wife Angélica Rivera, and his Finance Minister Luis Videgaray were criticized for purchasing multimillion-dollar houses from government contractors.
 Allegations of vast impropriety surrounded the deal, and citizens began to question the veracity and legitimacy of Peña Nieto's government.
 Moreover, when an investigation into these allegations was launched, Public Function Ministry head Virgilio Andrade – a close personal friend of President Peña Nieto – was put in charge, and many Mexicans cited the investigation as a conflict of interest in which "the executive branch investigated itself."